Address Your Letters To Maz Jobrani

 SAGAL: Oh, they're fitted.
 They're fitted, man.

 JOBRANI: Yeah, the suits are designed by Armani on Alitalia.
 It's true.
-And so I wonder if they have, like, (speaking with Italian accent) hey, ciao bella.
+And so I wonder if they have, like, hey, ciao bella.

 (LAUGHTER)

-SAGAL: (Speaking with Italian accent) The drape on the spacesuits - very nice.
+SAGAL: (Imitating Italian accent) The drape on the spacesuits - very nice.

-JOBRANI: (Speaking with Italian accent) This helmet's a little too big.
+JOBRANI: (Imitating Italian accent) This helmet's a little too big.
 Can you make it a little smaller?
 I want it feeling good.

 (LAUGHTER)

-JOBRANI: (Speaking with Italian accent) I don't know how to fly this thing, but I look good.
+JOBRANI: (Imitating Italian accent) I don't know how to fly this thing, but I look good.

 (SOUNDBITE OF ARCHIVED BROADCAST)